KevinvdWeert/restora-app/README.md

-# Restora App
+# SyncTable

 A comprehensive restaurant management system built with Laravel, designed to handle reservations, menu management, orders, and customer reviews.

 ## About This Project

-Restora App is a modern web application that provides a complete solution for restaurant operations.
+SyncTable is a modern web application that provides a complete solution for restaurant operations.
 It enables restaurant owners to manage their establishments efficiently while providing customers with an intuitive platform for making reservations and placing orders.

 ## Features